From “Home” By Lauren Samuelson

 THE READING will be held Tuesday, May 6.

 Location: Danforth Campus, Washington University in St. Louis, room TBA (please note you may have to pay for metered or garage parking)

 To register, send the following information to instructor Deanna Benjamin at email@example.com:

 - Email Address

 Registrants will be notified of their placement via email.
-Each session is limited to six participants.

 Note: Participants who miss the first meeting will forfeit their spaces to those on the waitlist.
 No refunds are issued for missed workshops.